TYPES OF GRILLZ: WHAT ARE THEIR DIFFERENCES?

 Before you get any ideas, “diamond cut” does not refer to the material.
 You can get it in gold and silver.
 The name refers to the diamond shape, in the geometry sense (properly known as the rhombus).
 That does necessarily not make the grillz any less flashy.
 In fact, they can really stand out from the solid and pattern-free slugs you usually see.
 The mix of the material and the linework creates an astounding reflective effect when light shines on them.

-Trillion Cut, a popular subtype, features a myriad of diamonds with so much glint and polish that some fans call them Trillionaire Grillz.
-The Princess Cut style stands out with a design of horizontal and vertical lines, tipping the diamonds to their side.
-Straying even further from the diamond pattern is Alligator Cut.
+Trillion Cut, a popular subtype, features a myriad of cross pattern diamond cuts with so much glint and polish that some fans call them Trillionaire Grillz.
+The Princess Cut style stands out with a design of horizontal and vertical lines, tipping the diamond cuts to their side.
+Straying even further from the diamond cut pattern is Gator Cut.
 Every shape is unique because of the jagged, gnarly cuts.
 As different as their patterns may be, they all retain that diamond cut spirit and flair.

 Diamond dust is technically another subtype in the diamond cut family, rather than a material made from crushed gems (what a waste that would be!).
 What makes it deserving of its own designation is that it is a brilliant, sparkling finish to be applied over a set of grillz.
 The name is fitting, which should make any disappointment disappear.
 With these grillz in your mouth, your smile would reveal an entire galaxy.